Lorenzo Musetti

 Lorenzo Musetti (/it/; born 3 March 2002) is an Italian professional tennis player.
-He has a career-high ATP singles ranking of world No. 6, achieved on 9 June 2025 and a doubles ranking of No. 94, achieved on 18 August 2025.
-Musetti has won two ATP Tour singles titles, and has reached two major semifinals at the 2024 Wimbledon Championships and 2025 French Open.
-He is currently the No. 2 singles player from Italy.
+He has been ranked by the Association of Tennis Professionals (ATP) as high as world No. 5 in singles achieved on 12 January 2026 and No. 83 in doubles achieved on 13 April 2026.
+Musetti has won two ATP Tour titles in singles and one in doubles.
+He has reached the quarterfinals at all four majors, and made two semifinal appearances at the 2024 Wimbledon Championships and 2025 French Open.

 Representing his country, Musetti won the bronze medal in men's singles at the 2024 Olympic Games.
-He was part of the Italian national team that won the Davis Cup in 2023 and 2024.
+He was part of the Italian team that won the Davis Cup in 2023, 2024.

 Early life

-Musetti was born on 3 March 2002 in Carrara, Tuscany.
+Musetti was born on 3 March 2002 in Carrara, Tuscany, Italy.
 His father, Francesco Musetti, is a marble producer, and his mother, Sabrina Ratti, is a secretary.

 He began playing tennis at the age of four, and has been coached by Simone Tartarini since childhood; Musetti has said he doesn't think he will ever change coaches.
 His tennis idol growing up was Roger Federer, which contributed to his usage of the one-handed backhand.

 Junior career

-In his junior career, Musetti reached the final of the 2018 US Open boys' singles, before defeating Emilio Nava in a final set tiebreak to win the 2019 Australian Open boys' singles title on 26 January 2019.
-He achieved the ITF juniors ranking of No. 1 in the world on 10 June 2019.
-He ended his junior career in late 2019 before turning professional.
+Musetti had notable results on the ITF junior circuit.
+He was a runner-up of the boys' singles category at the 2018 US Open.
+In January 2019, the young Italian won the major jr. singles title at the 2019 Australian Open, defeating Emilio Nava in a final set tiebreak.

+Musetti had an ITF junior combined ranking of world No. 1 on 10 June 2019.